Talking to the Moon: Composition

 "Talking to the Moon" is a "soaring" pop and R&B power ballad.
-It has a stripped-down production, and instrumentation consisting primarily of drums and a piano.
-According to the digital sheet music, the song was written in the key of C minor and was set in a four-four time signature with a ballad tempo of 73 beats per minute.
-Mars's vocal range spans from G3 to C5, and the song follows the chord progression E–G7–Cm–B–A. Natalie Li from The Harvard Crimson felt the song has an "electro twist".
-Sasha Frere-Jones wrote for The New Yorker that the single relies on a "gorgeous wall of backing harmony".
+Its instrumentation consists primarily of drums and a piano.
+According to the digital sheet music on Music-Notes, the song is written in the key of C minor and is set in a 4/4 time signature with a ballad tempo of 73 beats per minute.
+Mars's vocal range spans from B3 to C5, and the song follows the chord progression E–G7–Cm–B–A. Natalie Li from The Harvard Crimson felt the song has an "electro twist".
+Sasha Frere-Jones wrote for The New Yorker the single relies on a "gorgeous wall of backing harmony".

-The song's lyrics describe feelings of loneliness, loss, and hope in the chorus: "Talking to the moon/Try to get to you/In hopes you're on the other side/Talking to me, too".
-As the song continues, it shows the singer's vulnerable side with soft, sincere lyrics about a lost love that has now gone, according to Alex Young of Consequence of Sound.
+The song's lyrics describe feelings of loneliness, loss, and hope in the chorus: "Talking to the moon/Tryin to get to you/In hopes you're on the other side/Talking to me, too".
+As the song continues, it shows the singer's vulnerable side with soft, sincere lyrics about a lost love that has now gone.
 Pittsburgh Post-Gazette's Scott Mervis described Mars's vocals on the track as "yearning".
-Sherri Thornhill of Yahoo!, believed the lyrics reveal the singer's hope that "his former flame is talking to the moon just as he is."
+Sherri Thornhill of Yahoo!, believed the lyrics reveal the singer's hope that "his former flame is talking to the moon just as he is".
 A similar opinion was shared by Seattle Post-Intelligencer's Tyrone Reid, noticing Mars "waxing poetic about love and longing".